Dark Matter

 But what if dark matter doesn’t exist after all?
 Some astrophysicists claim that, instead of the universe being riddled with invisible matter, its in fact our theories of gravity which are at fault.
 General relativity—our current best theory of gravity—is well tested on the scale of the solar system, but perhaps it breaks down on galactic or cosmological scales?

 Dark matter is, therefore, a ghostly presence in our universe.
 It is invisible to the human eye including, so far anyway, the eye of science.
 And, almost like an emissary from the spirit world, it refuses to interact with the normal matter which we encounter every day.
-There are even skeptics out there—those who explain away its apparent existence as a mere flaw in our theories.
+There are even sceptics out there—those who explain away its apparent existence as a mere flaw in our theories.
 Next time you look up into the night sky, remember: there’s a ghost looking back at you.